Dedicated to improving your bowling game

 Jay has a strong desire to make a difference to those with whom he comes in contact.
 As a proud member of the RKH Coaching Group, Turbo, Brunswick, DV8, and Radical bowling staffs he seeks to promote the sport and their brands in the best ways possible.
 All that being said to say this...
 During Jay's 40 years in the game there have been many people who have paid it forward to advance his knowledge and exposure within the game...now he feels it's his turn to pay the future of our sport back.

-Jake McKnight is currently a USBC Bronze certified coach working towards Silver.
+Jake McKnight is currently a USBC Silver Certified Coach.
 He has been bowling since the age of 6 and still competes in a few adult leagues around the Columbus area.
-2017-18 will be Jakes third season with the Gahanna Lincoln Lions high school bowling squad.
+Jake has been a coach for the Gahanna (OH) Lincoln Lions high school bowling team for several years, and helped lead the girls’ team to a state title in 2017-18.
 He is an assistant coach for the girls and boys varsity teams, with the hopes of being a head coach someday.
 What drives his passion for coaching and bowling is helping adults and children with concerns in their games, and potentially saying or doing something to positively affect their lives, on or off the lanes.

-Ernest would like to pass on his experiences through coaching and just talking to those that want to listen.
-He obtained his USBC Bronze certification in June, 2017.
+Ernest would like to pass on his experience through coaching and help inspire those who want to listen.
+He obtained his USBC Bronze Certification in June 2017 and his USBC Silver Certification in November 2018.